 They started with tours for the military, but have turned the business into a year-round affair.
 Now they take about 4,000 people per year into the Rat’s Nest Cave on one of four tours that they offer.
 I signed up for the six hour adventure tour – with four of the six hours underground.

-Caving in Canmore in the Rat’s Nest Cave
+The Rat’s Nest Cave

-The Rat’s Nest Cave is accessed via a five minute drive from their office and a 25 minute hike up a canyon, with some stellar mountain views along the way.
+The Rat’s Nest Cave is accessed via a five minute drive from their office and a 25-minute hike up a canyon, with some stellar mountain views along the way.
 But before we even leave the office, we must sign waivers and get suited up in caving gear.

 Reading the waiver is almost enough to put me off.
 Rescues can be difficult, blasting at a nearby quarry can happen and shake the ground… really the list goes on but I dutifully sign and figure chances are actually super low that anything bad will happen.